-Winner of the League of American Orchestra’s national ASCAP Award for Adventurous Programming of Contemporary Music every year since the award’s inception in 1982, Cabrillo Festival of Contemporary Music is America’s preeminent contemporary music festival.
+Winner of the League of American Orchestras and ASCAP’s 2008-2009 John S. Edwards Award for Strongest Commitment to New American Music, and winner of their Award for Adventuresome Programming of Contemporary Music from 1982-2013, Cabrillo Festival of Contemporary Music is America’s preeminent contemporary music festival.

 Our story begins in the summer of 1961 when young composer-musician Robert Hughes stepped from a Greyhound bus at the Sticky Wicket, an Aptos, California coffeehouse along the then two-lane Highway 1.
 He had just arrived from Italy to study with composer Lou Harrison.
 At the same time, Hughes joined Sticky Wicket owners Vic and Sidney Jowers and others to present quality music and theater at the coffeehouse.
 Nearly 200 people could be seated before a wooden stage in the field next door to enjoy a Stravinsky opera or a chamber music concert.

 A year later, Cabrillo College opened its Aptos campus.
 Faculty choral director Ted Toews and soprano Alyce Vestal joined the Sticky Wicket gang and Lou Harrison to help shape the expansion of the Sticky Wicket Concert Series into Cabrillo Music Festival.
 Gene Hambelton and area newcomer Bud Kretschmer became part of that group as it progressed.

 About 300 people attended opening night at the Cabrillo College Theater, August 21, 1963.
 At 8:15 p.m., a thrill rippled through the audience when the Festival’s first music director, Gerhard Samuel, stepped to the podium!